SharePoint/sp-dev-docs/docs/design/accessibility.md

 ## Alt text and transcripts

 Use alt text to provide descriptions of images that can be consumed by screen readers.
-This is useful for vision-impaired users who cannot consume information visually.
+This is useful for users who have visual impairments who cannot consume information visually.
 Make sure that your alt text is descriptive, keeping in mind that some readers are relying on a screen reader to access the information conveyed in the image.

 Don't rely only on color to convey meaning; rely on both color and shape.